mongodb/docs/source/includes/tutorial-setup.rst

 Requirements
 ~~~~~~~~~~~~

-To download the Docker containers you need for this tutorial, you must have
+- Create or sign into your Docker account to download the Docker containers
-a Docker account.
-To learn how to sign up for an account and install Docker
+  you need for this tutorial.
+To learn how to sign up for an account and
-Desktop, read the `Docker Hub Quickstart <https://docs.docker.com/docker-hub/>`__.
+  install Docker Desktop, read the `Docker Hub Quickstart <https://docs.docker.com/docker-hub/>`__.

-While not required, we recommend that you use **git** to download the setup
+- Optional.
+Install **git** to download the setup files.
+To learn how to
-files.
-To learn how to install git, read the `Git Downloads <https://git-scm.com/downloads>`__
+  install git, read the `Git Downloads <https://git-scm.com/downloads>`__
   page.

 Set Up Your Development Environment with Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Follow the steps in this section to set up your development environment for this tutorial.

 .. procedure::
    :style: connected

    .. step:: Download the Tutorial Docker Image

-      Download the `tutorial docker image <https://hub.docker.com/repository/docker/robwma/mongokafkatutorial>`__
+      Download the `tutorial Docker image <https://hub.docker.com/repository/docker/robwma/mongokafkatutorial>`__
       from Docker Hub which contains command line tools to interact with MongoDB, Apache Kafka, and the connectors.